Anti-Filipino sentiment: United States

+In the 1990s, Filipino Americans in Alaska were depicted negatively in the media, often as liabilities and associated with gang violence.
+In the 2000s, Filipino American students in California were often stereotyped as lazy delinquents who were not encouraged to pursue college.

 Derogatory terms

 There are a variety of derogatory terms referring to the Philippines and Filipinos.
 Many of these terms are viewed as racist.
-However, these terms do not necessarily refer to Filipinos as a whole; they can also refer to specific policies, or specific time periods in history.
+However, these terms do not necessarily refer to Filipinos as a whole; they can also refer to specific policies or specific time periods in history.